reporangler/cli/README.md

     - It requires to be equal to the name of the repository to delete
     - Example: delete-repository=npm

-#### Missing Commands (but that exist in the Rest Api)
+#### Missing Commands (but that exist in the REST API)
-- Assign user into package group
-- Remove user from package group
 - Remove published package
+    - Obviously to unpublish something
+    - Not entirely sure what combination of fields I need for this yet
+- Assign user repository admin
+    - To delegate authority for administrating access to a repository to a team leader
+- Remove user repository admin
+    - To remove the authority
+- Assign user repository access
+    - To allow a user to access package groups with this repository
+- Remove user repository access
+    - To remove the access to package groups with this repository
+- Assign user into repository/package group
+    - To grant access to a package group, with a specific repository
+- Remove user from repository/package group
+    - To remove the access to a package group, within a specific repository